 There is always so much to do in Golden Grains and a full-time science communicator is always on hand to offer guidance and encourage interactivity.
 Enter through the Grain House into an area of interactive displays and hands-on fun.

-This year, the Feature Grain is Durum.
-With input from industry partners, there will be information on Durum from seeding, growth, harvesting and transformation into pasta we come across every day in the supermarket.
+This year, the Feature Grain is Barley.
+With input from industry partners, there will be information on Barley from seeding, growth, harvesting and transformation into a variety of product that we use in our everyday life.

 Other exhibit features include: